Key Themes

 Psalm 139:16(KJV)

 Today's verse is Psalm 139:16: Thine eyes did see my substance, yet being unperfect; and in thy book all my members were written, which in continuance were fashioned, when as yet there was none of them.
-In light of recent news about tragic accidents, we’re reminded how fragile life can be.
-Each moment is precious, and each of us is uniquely crafted by God, even in our imperfections.
-Just like the UPS crew reassigned without warning or the woman who faced an unexpected danger, life can shift suddenly.
+In a world that can feel uncertain and heavy, we are reminded of the preciousness of each moment.
+Each of us is uniquely crafted by God, imperfections and all.
+Life can shift unexpectedly, bringing challenges our way.
 Yet, God sees us fully, knowing our struggles and our potential.
 He has written our stories with care and purpose.
 When we embrace our imperfections, we can find strength and connection with others.
 Today, take a moment to reflect on your own journey.
-Recognize that every experience, even the difficult ones, contributes to the beautiful tapestry of who you are.
+Recognize that every experience, even the challenging ones, contributes to the beautiful tapestry of who you are.
 Remember, you are seen, you are valued, and you are not alone in your journey.

 Monday, May 18, 2026